Take response actions on a device

 |CollectionSummaryReport.xls||This file is a summary of the investigation package collection, it contains the list of data points, the command used to extract the data, the execution status, and the error code in case of failure.
 You can use this report to track if the package includes all the expected data and identify if there were any errors.|

-As part of the investigation or response process, you can remotely initiate an antivirus scan to help identify and remediate malware that might be present on a compromised machine.
+As part of the investigation or response process, you can remotely initiate an antivirus scan to help identify and remediate malware that might be present on a compromised device.

-- This action is available for machines on Windows 10, version 1709 or later.
+- This action is available for devices on Windows 10, version 1709 or later.

-- A Windows Defender Antivirus (Windows Defender AV) scan can run alongside other antivirus solutions, whether Windows Defender AV is the active antivirus solution or not.
-Windows Defender AV can be in Passive mode.
-For more information, see Windows Defender Antivirus compatibility.
+- A Microsoft Defender Antivirus (Microsoft Defender AV) scan can run alongside other antivirus solutions, whether Microsoft Defender AV is the active antivirus solution or not.
+Microsoft Defender AV can be in Passive mode.
+For more information, see Microsoft Defender Antivirus compatibility.

 One you have selected Run antivirus scan, select the scan type that you'd like to run (quick or full) and add a comment before confirming the scan.

-The Action center will show the scan information and the machine timeline will include a new event, reflecting that a scan action was submitted on the machine.
-Windows Defender AV alerts will reflect any detections that surfaced during the scan.
+The Action center will show the scan information and the device timeline will include a new event, reflecting that a scan action was submitted on the device.
+Microsoft Defender AV alerts will reflect any detections that surfaced during the scan.

 Restrict app execution